chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 Nope.
 Wrong again.
 He's alive!
 ```

-#### The king is alvive!
+#### The king is alvive

 Just like Raifiki did before, `Simba would bring up to Scar that Mufasa is alive.` This means:

 1. Scar's claim to the throne is forfeit and null.
 3. Scar's philosophy of cunning/deception over Mufasa's innocence/genuineness does not prevail, and never has.
-2. Scar's attempt to erase Mufasa's legacy is foiled—his legacy can't be killed.
+2. Scar's attempt to erase Mufasa's legacy is foiled—Mufasa's legacy can't be killed.
-4. Scar's own legacy will not last—his own legacy can and was killed.
+4. Scar's own legacy will not last—his own legacy *can* and *was* killed.

-Furthermore, `Simba announces that Mufasa lives *in* him.` It could be said before this that Mufasa may have been in Simba, implicitly by being his birth child and having Mufasa's DNA.
-But Mufasa's character was never really *alive* in Simba amidst all the arrogance and pride.
+Furthermore, `Simba announces that Mufasa lives *in* him.` It could be said before this that Mufasa may have been *superficially* in Simba, implicitly by Simba being his birth child and having Mufasa's DNA.
+But Mufasa's character was never really *alive* in Simba amidst all his arrogance and pride.
 Mufasa was dead in Simba.
 Until now.
-You look at Simba, and you unmistakably see Mufasa.
-So, Mufasa is now alive in Simba.
+Now, you look at Simba, and you unmistakably see Mufasa.
+Now, Mufasa is alive in Simba.

 `Then at the end of the sequence, Simba chants his name.` I didn't really know what to do at the end here.
 I mainly needed a way for the hyenas to initiate the fight.
-I think shouting "MUFASA!" is cool, considering Scar has multiple dialogues where he's so threatened and insecure just by the mere mention of his name.
+I think shouting "MUFASA!" is cool, considering Scar has multiple dialogues where he's so threatened and insecure just by the mere mention of Mufasa's name.
 But I don't think that Mufasa's name has to necessarily be repeated and chanted: saying it once with full understanding is more than enough power.
-Anyways, it's cool that `all the different animals join the chant, which is reminscent of how Mufasa says he lives on in "everything we see".` And then Ed goes a little hysterical with Mufasa's name so `all this triggers him to initiate the fight.`
+Anyways, it's cool that `all the different animals join the chant, which is reminscent of how Mufasa says he lives on in "everything we see".` And then it's established that Ed goes hysterical from Mufasa's name so `all this triggers him to initiate the fight.`

 #### Alternate longer ending

 This was way longer than expected already for one simple small change.
 But I had a much longer alternate rewrite, and I'll just explain it plainly in this last subsection.
-Instead of the whole weird chanting, Simba would mirror his earlier conversation with Raifiki:
+Instead of the whole chanting sequence, instead, `Simba would mirror his earlier conversation with Raifiki:`

 ```screenplay-edited
 SIMBA
 He's alive.
 I'll show him to you.
 ```

-`Then, Scar would doubt at first but start to get really freaked out.` The hyenas had failed to ensure Simba was dead—what if Mufasa is *actually* literally alive like Simba seems to be saying?
+`Then, Scar would doubt at first, but start to get really freaked out.` The hyenas had failed to ensure Simba was dead—what if Mufasa is *actually* literally alive like Simba seems to be saying?

 `Scar would get his hyenas to attack, but flee from the battle, with Simba in hot pursuit.
 They reach a dead end.
 Scar would ask Simba where Mufasa (literally) is.
 Simba would reply, "Look harder."
 (Just like Raifiki had told Simba to do at the water's reflection when he was only seeing himself)`

-`We would get Scar's POV angle and look at Simba, who suddenly seemed to have Mufasa's physical build (of course, after inheriting his characteristics and spirit).
-"It really is you, Mufasa."`
+`We would get Scar's POV angle and look at Simba, who suddenly seemed to have Mufasa's physical build (of course, after inheriting Mufasa's characteristics and spirit).
+Scar would just have to admit, "It really is you, Mufasa."`

-`Then it would be back to the original story.` Simba sends Scar into exile, and `even though Scar does see Simba as Mufasa now`, just as Scar had backstabbed Mufasa, Scar backstabs Simba.
+`Then it would continue` back with the original sequence of events.
+Simba commads Scar into exile.
+And `even though Scar does see Simba as Mufasa now`, just as Scar had backstabbed Mufasa, Scar backstabs Simba.

 ## Last words

 I guess that's all I have to say.
 4.7k words.
 Went a little overboard with this one.
-But I firmly believe that if this spin was put into the live action adaptation (instead of retelling the exact same old story line-for-line), then it would have made the live action version stand on its own.
+But I firmly believe that if this spin was put into the live action adaptation (instead of retelling the exact same old story line-for-line), then it would have made the live action version firmly stand on its own.

 Thanks for sticking all the way to the end!
 Share it to your friends if they like The Lion King too, if you think this one small change is worth whatever grain of salt.
 If you got my contact then I'd be up for a good chat about this story or stories in general :D